Actindo-AG/Documentation/DatabaseAndReporting/UserInterface/01a_Queries.md

     Click this button to cancel executing the query.
 The *Execute saved query* is closed.

 - [EXECUTE]
     Click this button to execute the query.
 The *Execute saved query* is closed.
-The query results are displayed in a new window or downloaded in a CSV or XML file to the downloads folder depending on the options previously selected.
+The query results are displayed in a new window or downloaded in a CSV or XML file to the downloads folder depending on the option previously selected.

 ## Bind query parameters placeholders